Coded Distributed Computing with Partial Recovery: Randomly Circular Shifted (RCS) Code Design

-Once the assignment matrix is fixed, codewords can be generated based on the degree vector $\mathbf{d}$ for each column independently and identically.
-The colors in the assignment matrix in Fig. \ref{assignment} represent the submatrices that will form the same coded computation.
-The code generation for the first user, using the submatrices on the first column of the assignment matrix, is illustrated in Fig. \ref{rcsc}.\\ We note that each coded message corresponds to a linear equation, and in the decoding phase any approach for solving a set of linear equations can be utilized, e.g., we can form a matrix with the coefficients of the coded messages, $\alpha^{i}_{j,k}$, that is, each coded message is represented by a binary row vector, and obtain the {\em reduced row echelon} form.
-Similar to LT codes, we consider a low complexity decoding framework that decomposes the codewords successively by using only recovered symbols.
-From the construction the maximum number of decomposition required for decoding is $K \times \tilde{L}$ where $\tilde{L}=\sum^{r}_{i=1}d_i-1$, hence the complexity of the decoding phase is $\mathcal{O}(K \tilde{L})$.
+Once the data assignment matrix is fixed, codewords can be generated based on the degree vector $\mathbf{d}$ for each column independently and identically.
+The colors in the data assignment matrix in Fig. \ref{assignment} represent the submatrices that will form the same coded computation.
+The computation assignment for the first user, using the submatrices on the first column of the data assignment matrix, is illustrated in Fig. \ref{rcsc}.

+We note that each coded message corresponds to a linear equation, and in the decoding phase any approach for solving a set of linear equations can be utilized, e.g., we can form a matrix with the coefficients of the coded messages, $\alpha^{i}_{j,k}$, that is, each coded message is represented by a binary row vector, and obtain the {\em reduced row echelon} form.
+Similarly to LT codes, we consider a low complexity decoding framework that decomposes the codewords successively by using only recovered symbols.
+From the construction, a codeword of degree $d$ is reduced $d-1$ time to recover an input symbol.
+Also, since the first $K$ codewords are of degree one, the total number of reduction on the codewords is limited by $K \times \tilde{L}$ where $\tilde{L}=\sum^{r}_{i=2}d_i-1$; and hence, the worst case complexity of the decoding phase is $\mathcal{O}(K \tilde{L})$.